aschoenauer-sebag/aschoenauer-sebag/index.md

 ## Chief data scientist of the [_Inspection générale des finances_](https://en.wikipedia.org/wiki/Inspection_g%C3%A9n%C3%A9rale_des_finances_(France))

-In February 2019, I joined the [Inspection générale des finances](https://en.wikipedia.org/wiki/Inspection_g%C3%A9n%C3%A9rale_des_finances_(France)) as chief data scientist, and started the data science practice.
-The _Inspection_ is the French governement general auditing service, performing circa 100 missions per year for public policy evaluation, strategic decision making and expert commission assistance.
+In February 2019, I joined the [Inspection générale des finances](https://en.wikipedia.org/wiki/Inspection_g%C3%A9n%C3%A9rale_des_finances_(France)) (French Ministry for the Economy and Finance) to launch the data science practice.
+The Inspection is France’s general consulting service, performing circa 100 missions per year for public policy evaluation, strategic decision making and expert commission assistance.
 My team complements traditional approaches with ML and econometrics.
-Since its creation, I grew the team from one to four people; we participated in over 20 projects.
+Since its creation, I grew the team from one to five people; we participated in over 20 projects.

 More info (in French):
 - 2019 [activity report](http://www.igf.finances.gouv.fr/files/live/sites/igf/files/contributed/IGF%20internet/4.RapportsDactivites/ra-igf-2019-web.pdf) of the *Inspection* (p.
 21);